ArchiveBox/ArchiveBox/README.md

 If you have any trouble, see the [Troubleshooting](#troubleshooting) section at the bottom.
 If you'd like to customize options, see the [Configuration](#configuration) section.

-If you want something easier than running programs in the command-line, take a look at [Pocket Premium](https://getpocket.com/premium) (yay Mozilla!) and [Pinboard Pro](https://pinboard.in/upgrade/), which both offer easy-to-use bookmark archiving with full-text-search.
+If you want something easier than running programs in the command-line, take a look at [Pocket Premium](https://getpocket.com/premium) (yay Mozilla!) and [Pinboard Pro](https://pinboard.in/upgrade/) (yay independent developer!).
+Both offer easy-to-use bookmark archiving with full-text-search and other features.

 ## Details